 - there must be a demonstrated need to use educational resources that cannot be obtained at Princeton University;

 - the work away from Princeton will directly contribute to the student's progress to the degree; and

 - the student cannot physically live in Princeton or the vicinity.

 Students enrolled in absentia are still considered enrolled students and most University benefits, including remote access to Princeton University facilities and student health plan, are continued.
 Students enrolled in absentia are not eligible to be appointed as assistants in instruction, to enroll in courses conducted on campus, nor to be in University housing.
 They may, however, continue to hold University housing contracts if they will be in absentia status for only one semester and the student will be in regular enrollment, in residence, for the other semester within an academic year.

-Students enrolled in absentia are charged a marginal tuition cost that includes a fee for the mandatory student health plan fee.
+A marginal tuition cost that includes a fee for the mandatory student health plan fee is charged for in absentia status.
 More information about in absentia tuition and fees can be found on our Tuition Cost while in In Absentia Status page.